Almamu/lead/README.md

 ### Build

-A build `mlde-lead` is provided in `data/usr/bin/mlde-lead`.
+A build `lead` is provided in `data/usr/bin/`.
 It was build on my arch64 system.

 # Install it